ysyk2021/the-power-of-affirmations-using-positive-statements-for-greater-inner-peace/src/chapter-3-2.md

-Chapter 4: Turning Negative Self-Talk into Positive Affirmations
+Turning Negative Self-Talk into Positive Affirmations
 ================================================================

 In this chapter, we will explore the transformative process of turning negative self-talk into positive affirmations to cultivate greater inner peace and self-empowerment.